felipecrs/typedoc-plugin-rename-defaults/README.md

 npm install --save-dev typedoc-plugin-rename-defaults
 ```

-For TypeDoc 0.22.x, you will need to add `--entrypointStrategy expand` to the `typedoc` command.
+For TypeDoc 0.22.x and up, you will need to add `--entrypointStrategy expand` to the `typedoc` command.
 Example:

 ```jsonc
 // package.json